What was your background before you joined the CC?

 My home parish was St. John the Apostle, and, among other things, I attended the youth prayer meeting there.
 It was at this time that Father Bob had become pastor of St. Mary’s Parish, and Paul Atkinson and Chris Keyes had moved in with him to help with duties around the parish.
 Paul and Chris also attended the prayer meeting.
 When I mentioned my call to priesthood, Paul mentioned that he and some other young men interested in the priesthood were meeting weekly with Father Bob at St. Mary’s.
 So I went.
 And did something very uncharacteristic of me.
 I asked to move in.
 It ‘fit’.
 It was ‘home’.

 What kind of ministry are you doing now?

 I became a priest with the Companions of the Cross and served in several parishes.
 I had always loved books, and was asked to go to Rome to study THE book, the Bible.
 I studied Sacred Scripture in Rome and Jerusalem, and taught courses back in Ottawa.
-At present, I am the pastor of Queen of the Most Holy Rosary Parish and serve internally in the areas of administration and finance.
+At present, I currently serve the Community as Treasurer General.